-Discuss The effect of weather on arrows at the General Archery Discussion & News within Archery Interchange UK Forums; Someone was grumbling about the weather, after a very bad end, his half dozen six ...
+Discuss The effect of weather on arrows at the General Archery Discussion & News within Archery Interchange Forums; Someone was grumbling about the weather, after a very bad end, his half dozen six ...

 Someone was grumbling about the weather, after a very bad end, his half dozen six sticks were chucked into the boss very low.
 It was a hot day.

 Id have guessed heat means less dense air and arrows might cut through that air better.
 And that the opposite was true, cold weather = denser air, and arrows landing very low.
 This fellas comments were the opposite way around...

 What effect do weather temps etc have on arrows in real terms, and at what distances?
 Im hardly going to bother myself with weather, except perhaps wind, at this early stage - Im more curious than anything

 Advertisements like those above are essential to keep AIUK running.
 If

 you'd like to remove the Google and Ebay adverts and help us meet

 for only £1.50 per month.
 Thank you!

 It's true that colder (= more dense) air will cause more resistance/drag, warmer (= less dense) air will have the opposite effect.
 Heavy rain can also have an effect on arrow trajectory, which is understandable.
 The degree of effect will vary according to the speed/power of the bow used and hence the speed that the arrow has as it leaves the bow.